UAE: A vacation just to sleep? Rise in sleep tourism as residents prefer rest over adventure

 Deepika Soman with her family

 “That’s because you can manage everything independently, and falling asleep is not an issue.
-But as you get older and life’s stresses grow, you start looking for more than just accessibility.
+But as you get older and the stress of everyday life starts to grow, you start looking for more than just accessibility.
 You want a comfortable hotel that offers a luxury touch and provides calming experiences.”

 Another earlier survey by OnePoll, released by the global travel site Skyscanner, revealed that 80 per cent of people in the UAE are now more mindful of sleep quality compared to a few years ago.